Imdath/DevTinder/homework.md

 - use of regex in routes /a/, /.\*fly$/
 - reading the query params in the routes
 - reading the dynamic routes

+- multiple route handlers - play with the code
+- next()
+- next function and errors along with res.send()
+- app.use("/route", rH, [rH2, rH3], rH4, rH5)
+- what is a middleware and why do we need it?
+- how express JS basically handles requests behind the scenes
+- diff between app.use and app.all
+- write a dummy auth middleware for admin
+- write a dummy auth middleware for all user routes, except /user/login